paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/workers/self_cal/index.rst.txt

   *int*, *optional*

-  Fit a polynomial over frequency to each clean component
+  Number of spectral polynomial terms to fit to each clean component.
+This is equal to the order of the polynomial plus 1.